Sellmeier equation: Description

 Here the coefficient A is an approximation of the short-wavelength (e.g., ultraviolet) absorption contributions to the refractive index at longer wavelengths.
 Other variants of the Sellmeier equation exist that can account for a material's refractive index change due to temperature, pressure, and other parameters.

 Derivation

+Originally, Sellmeier derived his equation by modelling the interaction of light and matter by assuming that particles in matter vibrate harmonically in response to light waves.
+(Note: For a similar derivation, see the Lorentz oscillator model) Below, a different derivation based on the Kramers–Kronig relations is given.

 Analytically, the Sellmeier equation models the refractive index as due to a series of optical resonances within the bulk material.
-Its derivation from the Kramers-Kronig relations requires a few assumptions about the material, from which any deviations will affect the model's accuracy:
+Its derivation from the Kramers–Kronig relations requires a few assumptions about the material, from which any deviations will affect the model's accuracy: